 1. Exploring the possibility of hosting a rotating roster of visiting health-care specialists on a regular basis, to supplement Clinic staff.
 This could reduce the need for residents to travel as often to the mainland for medical care, especially in such areas as dental, optometry, and chiropractic.
-In addition to these routine specialties, elder care and mental-health management and addition services also are top priorities.
+In addition to these routine specialties. elder care, mental-health management, and addiction services also are top priorities.
 Community efforts could include tying into nationally and regionally available rural